-Acquiring spectral data is a hardware-driven exercise.
-But exploiting this data into meaningful information and action comes from precise interpretation.
-Headwall excels at producing data acquisition instruments and the software needed to drive decision-making.
+Acquiring spectral data is a hardware-driven exercise, but exploiting this data into meaningful information and action comes from precise interpretation.
+Headwall excels at producing data acquisition instruments and the software needed to drive meaningful hyperspectral data exploitation and decision-making.
 This is vital for applications in all four of Headwall's markets:

 A major trend in remote sensing is data fusion, where complementary instruments combine into one payload aboard satellites, aircraft or UAVs.
 Headwall is leading the industry with integrated hyperspectral and LiDAR solutions that provide synthesized data sets for more precise monitoring of earth ecology.